Menus and Settings

 The first time you enable RCA Gain during a session, a confirmation screen appears warning that gain can amplify the output significantly.
 You must explicitly choose "Enable Gain" to proceed.
 This confirmation appears once per visit to the Base Settings screen.

 When enabled, a Gain Level slider appears, adjustable from 0 dB to +31.5 dB in 0.5 dB steps.
-On newer base stations with multi-unit mesh support, per-channel gain controls replace the single slider.
+On newer base stations with multi-unit mesh support, per-channel gain controls replace the single slider, with a live voltage preview underneath showing the calculated output for that channel.
+If you've renamed channels from the LF Audio AuralSync app (firmware 3.10.5+), the per-channel rows use your custom names so you know exactly which channel you're adjusting.

 Use the calculator below to see how gain affects your output voltage: